pgpexp/imuduino-btle/Meteor/meteor-ble-uart/README.md

 Tested on Mac OSX with Bluetooth 4.0, and Ubuntu using Adafruit's Bluetooth 4.0 dongle (and a few additional libraries).

+Please load the IMUduino_Bluetooth_UART_YawPitchRoll example sketch on to your board to see the Meteor app display IMU Yaw, Pitch, and Roll values.

+(Uses Node 0.10.x)

 # Setup